 - Find hidden files and folders

 On some file systems files have an "Hidden"-attribute.
 On other systems a filename starting with a dot "." causes it to be hidden.
 This option allows you to decide whether to include these files in the tree or not.
 Default is on.

 For links to files: When disabled, then the symbolic links are compared.
 When enabled, then the files behind the links are compared.
 Default is off.

-For links to directories: When disabled, then the symbolic links will be compared.
-When enabled then the link will be treated like a directory and it will be scanned recursively.
+For links to folders: When disabled, then the symbolic links will be compared.
+When enabled then the link will be treated like a folder and it will be scanned recursively.
 (Note that the program doesn't check if the link is "recursive".
-So for example a directory that contains a link to the directory would cause an infinite loop, and after some time when the stack overflows or all memory is used up, crash the program.)
+So for example a folder that contains a link to the folder would cause an infinite loop, and after some time when the stack overflows or all memory is used up, crash the program.)
 Default is off.

 - File Comparison Mode: